xpack-dev-tools/cmake-xpack/README-RELEASE.md

 Check the CMake GitHub [Releases](https://github.com/Kitware/CMake/releases/) and compare the the xPack [Releases](https://github.com/xpack-dev-tools/cmake-xpack/releases/).
-Find the latest release and go 1-2 minor releases back; the purpose is to find the one which looks old enought to be the one which will not be further updated (this is tricky, and failing will require an extra release; a possible rule of thumb would be to wait for x.y+1.**3**, before releasing x.y.z).
+Find the latest release and go 1-2 minor releases back; the purpose is to find the one which looks old enough to be the one which will not be further updated (this is tricky, and failing will require an extra release; a possible rule of thumb would be to wait for x.y+1.**3**, before releasing x.y.z).

 ### Increase the version

-Determine the version (like `3.21.6`) and update the `scripts/VERSION` file; the format is `3.21.6-1`.
+Determine the version (like `3.22.6`) and update the `scripts/VERSION` file; the format is `3.22.6-1`.
 The fourth number is the xPack release number of this version.
 A fifth number will be added when publishing the package on the `npm` server.